ericamcconnaughey/looping-project/README.md

 ## Description

 _This application takes an input number and will return a message to the user depending on what number it was.
+Essentially, all numbers from 0 to the input number will be displayed in the output; however, some numbers will be replaced with other words.
 Any number with a 3 will be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
 Any number with a 2 will be replaced with "Boop!"
 And any number with a 1 will be replaced with "Beep!"
 2 takes precendence over 1, and 3 takes precedence over 2._

 | Behavior  |  Input Example | Output Example  |
 |---|---|---|